Our Crude Oil price forecast 2013 – update

 Our Outrageous Predictions for 2013

 Last year, in our Outrageous Predictions for 2013, we looked at expectations for Crude Oil – which at the time was around $88/barrel.
-We were looking at a lower price level, perhaps as low as the mid $70’s.
+We were looking at a lower price level.
+Perhaps as low as the mid $70’s.
 So far, we have yet to see that materialise.
-Tension in the Middle East – primarily Syria – has provided enough unrest to keep the risk premium in crude, holding it stubbornly north of the $90/barrel level.
-And, to be fair, we have also been profiting from this, through several trades in both Woodside and Santos.
+Tension in the Middle East – primarily Syria – has provided enough unrest to keep the risk premium crude.
+Holding it stubbornly north of the $90/barrel level.
+And, to be fair.
+We have also been profiting from this, through several trades in both Woodside and Santos.

 So why the bearish Crude oil forecast?

-We are seeing a continued pattern of slower economic growth – while still positive – the trend has slowed considerable.
-In the case of China, the slowdown is now at a more sustainable level, which is a good thing, but throughout Europe the economic woes have continued to put the hand break on growth.
+We are seeing a continued pattern of slower economic growth – while still positive – the trend has slowed considerably.
+In the case of China, the slowdown is now at a more sustainable level.
+This is a good thing, but throughout Europe, the economic woes have continued to put a hand break on growth.